bigboss2063/bigboss2063/README.md

 I am a second-year graduate student majoring in computer science.
 I am very interested in system programming and database kernel, and I hope to work in this field in the future.

+Besides coding, my favorite thing in life is listening to music, especially r&b.
+David Tao and Dean Ting are my favorite singers.

 ### Projects

-I’m currently working on [CouloyDB](https://github.com/Kirov7/CouloyDB) as a maintainer and I want to make this a production level project.
+I’m currently working on [CouloyDB](https://github.com/Kirov7/CouloyDB) as a maintainer and I want to make this a production level project 🤨.

-I'm getting ready to participate in [nutsdb](https://github.com/nutsdb/nutsdb).
+I'm also working on [nutsdb](https://github.com/nutsdb/nutsdb), and I hope one day I can be a maintainer of nutsdb 😄.

 ### Contact Me